arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 Usually, two-state element suffices such state conditions, but it may be better if unforeseen states are obervable.
 The simple `analogRead()` method is used to convert obtained raw value into comprehensible information by using `analogRead() * (3.249 / 4095.0) / 0.3034;` to represent in range of 0-3.2V in the current example.
 The ~3.0V will mean the sensor is closed, while 0V will mean it is open.

 However, the reading between 1.8-2.4V for an extended period during operation could mean the sensor is decalibrated or has failed.
-This reading could be helpful to take action to either replace or fix the sensor that is giving uncertain readings, without needing to make a close approach to dangerous elements that the sensor might be setted up.
+This reading could be helpful to take action to either replace or fix the sensor that is giving uncertain readings, without needing to make a close approach to dangerous elements that the sensor might be set up.

 ```arduino
 uint8_t ST_Level_Check(){